TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Questions

 ### Questions Unanswered
+- the nojs split for buttons is to wrap nojs buttons in an editform
+	- would it be better to wrap the blazor buttons in the editform too so style same html same
+	- there may be an issue of forms in forms, however that wold need to be avoided anyway because buttons with nojs are only submitting and resetting anyway
+		- do we avoid buttons in forms other than submit currently?
+	- therefore one component for js and not js of button which is always wrapped in an editform and a seperate editform button
+		- both buttons could be in the same button component with a submit bool but that would be better than needing the nojs bool
 - should components have their own copy of lists set by the service for example. so it can be set by nojs. rather than using a service to store it.
 	- if not does that mean everything a service would do should be passed by mvc
 	- would this mean recreating services functions where they happen on initialisation